ardanlabs/service/README.md

 If you are watching the Ultimate Service video on the ArdanLabs [education](https://education.ardanlabs.com/) site, please use this branch in the repo.

+**_Note: I deleted this branch by accident on August 12th, 2021 and recreated it based on the last commit I found on the final day of filming.
+I am not 100% sure this commit is correct.
+If there are discrepancies, please let me know.**

 https://github.com/ardanlabs/service/tree/class

 This branch represents the code that is explained.
-I will be going back into the studio in April, 2021 to re-record the video for all the changes in the past year.
+We are in the process of providing Ultimate Service 3.0 now and should be available by October 2021.

 ## Ultimate Service 3.0 Live Classes